 One thing I love about this recipe for Crab Stuffed Salmon is that it is super easy to prepare.
 The amazing flavor of the crab comes through with every single bite.
 Forget the bread crumbs, and other fillers.
 A few simple ingredients work so well together to form a crab cake like filling.
 Yes, you can use this recipe to just make crab cakes.
 In fact, I encourage you to do so.

-If you are local to Charlotte, visit The Carolina Meat & Fish Co. for the Faroe Island salmon I used in this recipe, along with the crab meat.
 You really do not need to use the more expensive jumbo lump crab meat.
 In fact, I encourage you to use either claw or backfin.

 Also, why Faroe Island Salmon?
 This is by far my favorite.
 The fat lines in this type of salmon allow for a tender, juicy finished dish every single time.
 If you are stuck on wild-caught salmon, feel free to use it!
 Wild-caught tends to be a bit on the dry side.
 So, if you are using it, you may want to cut the baking time just a few minutes.

 As mentioned earlier, you are not going to believe how super easy the crab cake mixture is to prepare.
 No fillers.
 All flavor.
 Most of the ingredients, you more than likely already have in your fridge.
 Drain any liquid from the crab meat.
 Do NOT rinse.
 For a two pound piece of salmon, I would suggest using a pound of crab meat.
 Place the crab meat in a bowl with one-half cup of the mayo, dijon mustard, Old Bay Seasoning and fresh parsley.
 Combine well.

 If the mixture is a little dry, add a touch more of the mayo.
 You may or may not use the remaining one-quarter cup.
 That is it!
 From here, you can stuff the salmon, or use this recipe for crab cakes.